stcline/AI_vision_lab/README.md

 # AI Vision Lab
 ----
+## Equipment

 ## Prerequisites
-Using the CLI
+- Using the CLI
-GitHub account
+- GitHub account

+## Concept (include a presentation for teachers to reference)